ChildsplayOSU/bogl-docs/tutorials/boards.md

 1. Call the value `noRowBoard` in the interpreter below?
 What gets returned?
 2. Enter the function call `inARow(3, X, noRowBoard)` into the interpreter below.
 What gets returned?
 3. Call the value `rowBoard` in the interpreter below.
 What gets returned?
-4. Enter the function call `inARow(3, X, rowBoard)` in the interpreter below?
+4. Enter the function call `inARow(3, X, rowBoard)` in the interpreter below.
 What gets returned?
 {% include code_module_template.html
 content = "game PlaceExample
 type TicTacToeSquare = {O, X, U} -- Board square type (U stands for Unmarked)